 Algorithmically Analyzing Local Businesses

-This project aims to help investors learn more about Lincoln, Nebraska, USA in order to determine optimal locations for business investments in Lincoln.
+This project aims to help investors learn more about a random city in order to determine optimal locations for business investments.
 The data used in this project was obtained using Foursquare's developer API.

 - Venue Name